 NTAHC is the key non-government organisation working in the area of BBV’s, education and support in the NT, with offices in Darwin and Alice Springs.
 Also delivers a range of programs aimed at preventing the transmission of BBV’s in urban and remote communities via health promotion and one on one care and support.
 NTAHC staff are recruited from within the priority populations with which the organisation works.

 Governed, staffed and led by people with lived experience of drug use.
 NUAA provides education, practical support, information and advocacy as well as innovative harm reduction services for people in NSW.
 NUAA has a dedicated position for an Aboriginal Peer Support Worker located in the Nepean Blue Mountains Health District.

 Provides non-judgemental, friendly peer based support, information and education, advocacy and harm reduction services and services aimed at reducing the transmission of BBVs and STIs associated with drug use amongst the community in WA.
 The organisation has offices in Perth and Bunbury, with services including NSP, free Hep C treatment and vaccinations for Hepatitis A and B, free sexual health and BBV testing.

-QuIHN provides three primary NSPs across QLD (Gold coast, Brisbane, and Sunshine Coast), as well as offering range of councelling programs and support services.
-QuIHN prvides bulk billed General Practice (GP) primary health care services from its Brisbane office.
+QuIHN provides three primary NSPs across QLD (Gold coast, Brisbane, and Sunshine Coast) and a range of counselling programs and support services.
+QuIHN provides bulk billed General Practice (GP) primary health care services from its Brisbane office.
 Also offers individual clinical counselling, therapeutic and psychosocial groups and produces a number of publications.